Wills & Estates

 DONE NOW.
 DONE RIGHT. ®

 Effective estate planning means being as specific as possible about the most important things.
-You can also amend the plans as relationships change, new family members are born, and life happens.
+Your Will and estate plan can be amended as relationships change, new family members are born, and life happens.

 Don’t put it off

 Many people avoid getting a head start on estate planning because they may believe that it’s too ‘early.’
 Others don’t want to think about what would happen after their passing.

 Regardless of the reasons for avoiding estate planning, deferring it can only make the process more complicated and contentious.
 When you work with LeClair Thibeault, our Calgary law firm specializes in making the estate planning process as stress-free as possible.

 Another reason why some people put off having a legal Will written is because they don’t quite understand it.
 They think that a legal Will is an unchanging and unalterable thing.
 Many people get a false impression because of movie, television, and playwrights who like to use Wills as dramatic plot elements.

 While unchanging Wills might make for entertaining TV, amending a Will, in reality, is easy.
 When circumstances change, LeClair Thibeault can modify your Will.